zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

     * `+`: 1..n
     * `*`: 0..n

-  - `meta` : boolean indicating that the relation is a meta-relation (false by default, will disappear in *CubicWeb* 3.5)

 * optional properties for attributes :

-  - `required` : boolean indicating if the attribute is required (false by default)

   - `unique` : boolean indicating if the value of the attribute has to be unique or not within all entities of the same type (false by default)